SShashank2310/weather_flutter/README.md

 ## Getting Started

-The app is available for download from the Releases Section.
+The app is available for download(Android) from the Releases Section.